deusExMac/BFR-Clustering/README.md

 # BFR Clustering
  A first implementation of the Bradley, Fayyad and Reina (BFR) clustering algorithm implemented in R .
-It's in an early version and has not been tested thoroughly.
-Still prints out debug message.
+ IMPORTANT!
+It's in an early alpha version and has not been tested thoroughly.

 # How to run
-Fix working directory and source BFR.R.
+source BFR.R